-You have heard of a Starbucks Flat White.
+You have heard of a Starbucks Flat White?
 I bet you want to learn how to recreate this recipe.
-You can soon make your own flat white recipe that will taste just like it does when you go to a fancy coffee house.
+You can soon make your own flat white coffee that will taste just like it does when you go to a fancy coffee house.

 What is a Flat White Coffee?

 Before we get into how Starbucks makes their special coffee drink.
 Let’s talk about what a flat white really is.
 The origin of the flat white with its velvety texture can be thought of either as a happy accident, or someone that stumbled onto the right coffee to milk ratio for so many of us.